-A lender should determine whether owning and operating oil and gas assets is permitted by the lender's charter or formation documents and applicable law.
-Federal law prohibits national banking associations from holding real property interests for a period of longer than five years, subject to a waiver from the Comptroller of Currency.
+A lender should determine whether owning and operating oil and gas assets is permitted by the lender's charter or formation documents, and by applicable law.
+Federal law prohibits national banking associations from holding real property interests for a period of longer than five years, subject to a waiver from the U.S. Office of the Comptroller of the Currency.

 Lenders should also determine the appropriate ownership and governance structure for the oil and gas assets.
-A special purpose entity (SPE) is typically formed to hold the assets; however, the lender's existing corporate structure laws applicable to the oil and gas assets should be carefully evaluated before selecting the type and structure of the SPE.
+A special purpose entity is typically formed to hold the assets; however, the lender's existing corporate structure laws applicable to the oil and gas assets should be carefully evaluated before selecting the type and structure of the entity.

-Lien Analysis/Due Diligence
+Lien Analysis and Due Diligence

 It is imperative for a lender to determine the validity and priority of its liens on the borrower's assets.
-A lien analysis is an in-depth review of the debtor's assets and the liens that encumber those assets that should be performed at the outset to help determine the best strategy moving forward.
-The language of the applicable credit facility and loan and security documents must be carefully examined to determine the effectiveness of after-acquired property language and other catchall provisions for assets not expressly described in the mortgages and other security documents.
-The lien analysis also helps determine a lender's lien priority with respect to other creditors, vendors and materialmen, and it provides the framework for assigning value to the unencumbered assets.
-The value of unencumbered assets and existence of potentially senior liens could be important in determining strategy and could affect the acquisition cost.
+A lien analysis is an in-depth review of the debtor's assets, and the liens that encumber those assets, that should be performed at the outset to help determine the best strategy moving forward.

+The language of the applicable credit facility, and of the loan and security documents, must be carefully